usnistgov/ctRSD-simulator/ctRSD-simulator-2.0/docs/Simulator-Features.rst

    This example shows just the 4-layer cascade
    '''

+   # auxiliary packages needed in the script below, e.g., plotting
+   import numpy as np
+   import matplotlib.pyplot as plt

+   # importing simulator
+   import sys
-   import ctRSD_simulator_200 as RSDs # import latest simulator version
+   sys.path.insert(1,'filepath to simulator location on local computer') import ctRSD_simulator_200 as RSDs # import latest version of the simulator

    # create the model instance
    model = RSDs.RSD_sim() # default # of domains (5 domains)